 Refreshing kitchen units, doors and worktops

-Refreshing, rather than fully replacing, your kitchen could be a sure-fire way to cut the cost of your kitchen refurbishment.
+Giving your kitchen a refresh, rather than fully replacing it, will help cut the cost of your kitchen refurbishment.
 We've worked with RICS to compile the average prices for and drawers and fitting a replacement kitchen worktop.